digitalcrust/digitalcrust-website/text/content/DigitalCrust.md

   [[events/2023/GSA short course|Learn more]]!
 </div>

-**DigitalCrust** is a community organization to coordinate work on software infrastructure for geological research.
+**DigitalCrust** is a community organization that coordinates work on software infrastructure for geological research.
 It has several [[DigitalCrust Goals|core goals]]: